-Step 1 is for casual and temporary employees who do not participate in the Staff Pension Plan Step 2 is for regular employees who participate in the Staff Pension Plan

-Rates of pay for Section Heads will be thirteen percent (13%) above the highest rate supervised.

-A premium of 4.5% of the Painter basic hourly rate will be paid to Painters working in a paint spray booth.
+Step 1 is for casual and temporary employees who do not participate in the Staff Pension Plan.
+Step 2 is for regular employees who participate in the Staff Pension Plan.
+Rates of pay for Section Heads, other than those defined in the salary schedule, will be thirteen percent (13%) above the highest rate supervised.
+Rate of pay for Auditorium supervisors will be thirteen percent (13%) above the highest rate supervised.
+A premium of 4.5% of the Painter basic hourly rate will be paid to Painters in a paint spray booth.
 A premium of 4.5% of the Groundsworker II basic hourly rate will be paid to employees spraying pesticides.
-Shift differentials for time worked are 4.5% of basic hourly rate for afternoons and 8.4% of basic hourly rate for nights.
+Shift differential for time worked are 4.5% of basic hourly rate for afternoons and 8.4% of basic hourly rate for nights.
+Service Workers working afternoon shifts which extend beyond 12:00 midnight shall receive the hourly differential for night shifts for the

-Service Workers working afternoon shifts which extend beyond 12:00 midnight shall receive the hourly differential for night shifts for the actual hours worked after 12:00 midnight.
+Service workers working atternoon shifts which extend beyond 12:00 midnight shall receive the nourly differential for hight shifts for the actual hours worked after 12:00 midnight.